Featured Speakers

 Hotel Information

-Discounted rooms are available at the Flamingo starting at $109/night.
+Discounted rooms are available at the Horseshoe Las Vegas.
 Links are located below to complete your reservation.
-We recommend booking early as our conference rooms have sold out in the past.
-Cutoff to book with the Flamingo at these special rates is 10/3/2023.
+We recommend booking early as our conference rooms sell out quickly.

 Accessibility